 - Close air service valve(s).

 - Allow the unit to run at "no load" for 3 to 5 minutes to reduce the compressor temperature.

+- Flip RUN/STOP switch to STOP position.

-- Disengage main driver.
+- Disengage hydraulic pump.

-NOTE: Once the drive motor stops, the automatic blow-down valve will begin to relieve all pressure from the receiver separator system.
+NOTE: Once the drive motor stops, the automatic blow-down valve will begin to relieve all pressure from the receiver/separator system.

-Never allow the unit to sit stopped with pressure in the receiver separator system.
-Never shut down unit while running loaded.
-Flooding of separator element can result.
-As a precation, after the automatic blow-down period (2 minutes), open the manual blow-down valve.
+Never allow the unit to sit stopped with pressure in the receiver/separator system.
+As a precaution, after the automatic blowdown period (3 minutes), open the manual blow-down valve.